zammad/zammad-documentation/api-organization.rst

 Required permission:

 * ticket.agent or admin.organization (can read all organizations)
-* any (can only read it's own organization if exists)
+* any (can only read its own organization if exists)

 Request::